Flavobacteriia: Culture

+Environmental impact

-Though the majority of Flaviobacteria are harmless, some are opportunistic or actual diseases.
-This means they can cause disease in many types organisms such as plants or fish.
+Though the majority of Flavobacteriia are harmless, some infect opportunistically or cause severe diseases.
+This means that they can cause disease in many types organisms such as plants or fish.
+They have proteins that discharge factors able to cause the development of a disease.
+Fish pathogens are common on or in fish or the surrounding water.
+Bird pathogens cause outbreaks in domestic poultry or wild birds.

 One possible disease is bacterial cold water disease caused by Flavobacterium psychrophilum in rainbow trout, which can cause tissue erosion, jaw ulcerations, inflammation, and behavioural issues.
 It can also cause acute losses in young rainbow trout, known as rainbow trout fry syndrome.
 In 2005, the National Center for Cool and Cold Water Aquaculture measured survival rate to be 29.3% from these diseases.

 Additionally, Flavobacterium columare causes columnaris disease in freshwater fish species.
 Columnaris disease causes skin lesions, fin erosion, and gill necrosis, leading to mortality.

-Flavobacteriia are key members of marine biofilms - a biological element that significantly affects the productivity and operation of marine habitats by assisting in basic microbial processes like photosynthesis, the cycling of nitrogen, and the degradation of organic matter and pollutants.
+Marine biofilms are a biological element that significantly affects the productivity and operation of marine habitats by assisting in basic microbial processes like photosynthesis, the cycling of nitrogen, and the degradation of organic matter and pollutants.
 In the early stage of marine biofilms formation, Flavobacteriia colonize and form microcolonies to serve as a foundation for establishing other microorganisms in a community.
 In the biofilms community, Flavobacteriia also engage in a variety of cooperated interactions with other microbes rather than competition, including quorum sensing, nutrient sharing and scavenging.
 In sum, these interactions are essential for establishing and maintaining complex microbial communities in marine biofilms.